 With Christmas just around the corner, it can feel like a time to celebrate togetherness and put aside our differences.
 But what about the differences in the way we celebrate Christmas?
 When you’ve been celebrating a holiday one way your entire life, it’s easy to assume that’s the way it’s celebrated everywhere—but just ask someone who celebrates Christmas across the pond, and you’ll see some subtle but strange differences.
 Here are just a few of them.

 No, we’re not talking crispy snacks here.
 These are a series of three cardboard tubes connected by a wrapping of colored foil.
-They are a British Christmas institution and you’ll see them on dinner tables right next to the cutlery.
-What are they for?
-Well, they’re somewhere between pulling the wishbone on a turkey and a fortune cookie.
+They are a British Christmas institution, and you’ll see them on dinner tables right next to the cutlery.
+They’re somewhere between pulling the wishbone on a turkey and a fortune cookie.
 The idea is that you and the person next to you each grab an end and pull.

 The tubes pull apart with a small bang (or crack) thanks to the tiny explosive inside.
 The winner of the game is the person with the lion’s share of cardboard tubes (i.e. two) and their prizes sit inside that middle tube.
-Now, unless you spend serious money on luxury crackers (which are totally a thing), don’t expect an incredible prize.
+Now, unless you spend serious money on luxury crackers, don’t expect an incredible prize.
 Usually you’re looking at a small plastic toy or magic trick that barely works, a terrible Christmas joke on a small scroll of paper, and the most important thing of all: the paper crown—multi-colored, deeply embarrassing, and begrudgingly worn for about five minutes before being relegated to the trash.

 Crackers stem from a Victorian confectioner named Tom Smith, who was on a visit to Paris in 1840 when he noticed how the French wrapped bon-bons in colored tissue paper and decided to try selling a similar product in Britain.
-After middling sales, inspiration hit him one evening by the fireplace when the crackling sounds caused him to imagine opening bon-bons with a bang (he was really into bon-bons).
+After middling sales, inspiration hit him one evening by the fireplace when the crackling sounds caused him to imagine opening bon-bons with a bang.
 After finding the perfect mix of chemicals for his explosive new packaging, their popularity grew and grew.

 The humble mince pie has been a part of British cuisine since the 13th century, when crusading knights returned home with exciting new ingredients from the wider world: cloves, nutmeg, and cinnamon.
 There were quickly added to pies with dried fruit, suet, and minced meat.

 After the puritan ban on Christmas and all things deemed unholy, the mince pie (like all Christmas traditions) went away for a while before coming back in a slightly altered form.
-By the 19th century the recipe had become sweeter, and the pies themselves much more bitesize.
+By the 19th century, the recipe had become sweeter, and the pies themselves much more bite-sized.

-While spiked eggnog may very well be the booze of choice for the month of December in the good old US of A, the United Kingdom tends to prefer their festive tipple to be of the mulled variety.
+While spiked eggnog may very well be the booze of choice for the month of December in the U.S., the UK tends to prefer their festive tipple to be of the mulled variety.